technologiestiftung/kiezbox-messages/README.md

 3. Create a virtual environment with the appropriate Python version and name for your environment, for example `pyenv virtualenv 3.11 kiezbox`
 4. Activate the environment with `pyenv activate kiezbox`

-### Run the API
+### Run the App

-1. Move to the `/backend` directory.
-2. Install the required libraries with the command line `pip install -r requirements.txt`
+1. Install the required libraries with the command line `pip install -r requirements.txt`
-3. Run the server with the command line `uvicorn main:app --reload`
+2. Run the server with the command line `uvicorn main:app --reload`
-4. Your terminal should show something like:
+3. Your terminal should show something like:

 ```
 INFO:     Uvicorn running on http://127.0.0.1:8000 (Press CTRL+C to quit)